 In spite of the dangers of mixing substances, people mix drugs for a variety of reasons, including:

-One of the motivators of mixing drugs is to get as high as possible.
+- A more powerful euphoria – One of the motivators of mixing drugs is to get as high as possible.
 Regardless of the drug, users and developers try to maximize its effect for as long as possible.
 This endless pursuit of the ultimate euphoric sensation causes people to combine almost any type of drug.

-All drugs are potent at first.
+- The body’s tolerance to the effects of the drugs – All drugs are potent at first.
 As a person continues to consume a drug, its potency starts to wear off.
 This is because the central nervous system develops a tolerance to the drugs.
 A person may combine two or more substances to maintain the same feeling they experienced at the beginning.

-What Are the Dangers of Mixing Substances?
+What Are 3 Dangers of Mixing Substances?

 Drug Addiction and Treatment